sandwichfarm/notemine/README.md

 # notemine⛏️

-**notemine** mines nostr notes, is written in rust, targets web and compiles to wasm.
+**notemine** mines nostr notes, the miner is written in rust, targets web and compiles to wasm.
 Variable difficulty and realtime hashrate.
 There's some [demos](https://sandwichfarm.github.io/notemine).

 ## Packages:
 - [`@notemine/rust`](./packages/rust/) - Rust source code for miner and build scripts.